puncsky/system-design-and-architecture/en/122-key-value-cache.md

 date: 2019-01-06 23:24
 comments: true
 language: en
-abstract: "The key-value cache is used to reduce the latency of data access.
+description: "The key-value cache is used to reduce the latency of data access.
 What are read-through, write-through, write-behind, write-back, write-behind, and cache-aside patterns?"
 categories: system design
 ---